 - You will be asked to show how much your childcare costs.
 Childcare costs will only be offset for childcare whilst you are at work.

 Treatment of Savings

-- Under the new Income Support Scheme, new capital limits will apply.
-If you have capital over the capital limit that applies in your case then you will be unable to claim Income Support for a set period of time.
+- If you have capital over the capital limit that applies in your case then you will be unable to claim income support for a set period of time.
 The length of time will depend on the amount of capital you have.
 If you have capital of less than the capital limit, there will be no reduction in the amount of benefit you receive because of your capital.

 Family, one child